DGoldDragon28/Unangband/readme.txt

              | |_| | ' \ / _ \| ' \/ _` | '_ \/ _` | ' \/ _` |
               \___/|_||_/_/ \_\_||_\__, |_.__/\__,_|_||_\__,_|
                                     |___/
-           The Unnamed Angband                  Version 0.6.6
+           The Unnamed Angband                  Version 0.7.0-pre1
         Copyright (c) 2001-2009 by Andrew Doull and others, except where noted.
-        Unangband 0.6.5 - 0.6.6 by the Gold Dragon
-        Unangband 0.5.4 - 0.6.4 by Andrew Doull
-	UnAngband 0.5.3 by Andrew Doull, Mogami, and Andrew Sidwell Previous versions of UnAngband by Andrew Doull.
+	Unangband 0.7.0 by Duncan Lowther and dennis-roof Unangband 0.6.5 - 0.6.6 by Duncan Lowther (as "the Gold Dragon") Unangband 0.5.4 - 0.6.4 by Andrew Doull UnAngband 0.5.3 by Andrew Doull, Mogami, and Andrew Sidwell Previous versions of UnAngband by Andrew Doull.